American business travel is booming

 When an incident does occur in a given location, companies need the ability to immediately know: 1) Who is at risk?; 2) Are they ok?; 3) Do they require immediate assistance and/or extraction?
 Failure to account for an employee’s whereabouts, and in turn their safety, in an emergency situation would be a grave failure of a duty of care policy.
-GuardianAngel provides operations management is the ideal solution for organizations that seeking risk management, mitigation, and response that meets the needs of a modern, mobile workforce.
+GuardianAngel provides operations management that is the ideal solution for organizations that seek risk management, mitigation, and response capabilities for meeting the needs of their modern, mobile workforce.

 Through our travel risk management solutions, GuardianAngel delivers on the promise of providing Peace of Mind to travelers abroad, travel managers, and company leadership.
 Fulfilling duty of care is an obligation for any organization that maintains a globally dispersed workforce.
 A travel risk management program by GuardianAngel will help ensure that your personnel returns home safely, no matter what.

 Interested in learning more about how GuardianAngel as a travel risk management solution for your organization?
 Contact us.